yauh/ansible-role-base/README.md

 # yauh.base
-Ansible role for fundamental server configuration and set up
+Ansible role for basic configuration settings

 ## Requirements
 SSH access to the remote machine